 First, you need to look into the 7 types of ESG strategies we have covered above and choose broadly where you sit from 1-to 7.

-Impact investing is the strictest of them and only investing in companies that are specifically trying to have a positive impact on the world’s problems.
+Impact investing is the strictest of them, only investing in companies specifically trying to positively impact the world’s problems.

-Any strategy you take will have pros and cons, so just make sure you are aware of them.
+Any strategy you take will have pros and cons, so just ensure you know them.

 The second thing to do is figure out are you going to do this yourself, with someone else like a financial planner or coach or get someone to do it for you like a financial advisor.